igrishaev/farseer/README.md

 #### Multiple Stub

-If you interact with more than one RPC server at once, there is a multiple version of this macro called `with-stub`.
-It takes a vector of config maps.
+There is a multiple version of this macro called `with-stub`.
+It's useful when you interact with more than one RPC server at once.
+The macro takes a vector of config maps.
 For each one, it runs a local HTTP Stub.
 All of them get stopped once you exit the macro.

 ~~~clojure
 (stub/with-stubs [config1 config1 ...]